 - Content versions require a few extra steps in order to create each version.

 - To add a content version, click on the “+” icon next to version changer.

-- A dialog will appear that will ask you to either copy the HTML from an existing version or from a Template or existing Standard message.
+- A dialog will appear that will ask you to either copy the HTML from an existing version, from a Template, or an existing Standard message.

 - For each version, you will also need to create a text version on the Text tab.

 - Finally, you have option of define different link names for each version on the Click Tracking tab.